Autocephaly: Modern-era historical precedents

 The autocephalous status of the Romanian Church, legally mandated by the local authorities in 1865, was recognized by the Ecumenical Patriarchate in 1885, following the international recognition of the independence of the United Principalities of Moldavia and Wallachia (later Kingdom of Romania) in 1878.

 In late March 1917, following the abdication of the Russian tsar Nicholas II earlier that month and the establishment of the Special Transcaucasian Committee, the bishops of the Russian Orthodox Church in Georgia, then within the Russian Empire, unilaterally proclaimed independence of the Georgian Orthodox Church.
 This was not recognized by the Moscow Patriarchate until 1943, nor by the Ecumenical Patriarchate until 1990.

 In September 1922, Albanian Orthodox clergy and laymen proclaimed autocephaly of the Church of Albania at the Great Congress in Berat.
 The church was recognized by the Ecumenical Patriarch of Constantinople in 1937.

 The independent Kyiv Patriarchate was proclaimed in 1992, shortly after the proclamation of independence of Ukraine and the dissolution of the USSR in 1991.
-The Moscow Patriarchate has condemned it as schismatic, as it claims jurisdiction over Ukraine.
+In 2018, the Ecumenical Patriarch of Constantinople formally granted the Ukraine Orthodox Church autocephaly by means or a tomos or decree, the most recent grant of formal recognition of autocephaly by the Ecumenical Patriarchate to date.
+The Moscow Patriarchate, however, did not recognize this grant, and maintains that the continues to have jurisdiction over Ukraine.
 Some Orthodox churches have not yet recognized Ukraine as autocephalous.
 In 2018, the problem of autocephaly in Ukraine became a fiercely contested issue and a part of the overall geopolitical confrontation between Russia and Ukraine, as well as between the Moscow Patriarchate and the Ecumenical Patriarchate of Constantinople.